what is probate estate what is probate estate

 Living Trusts

 Living trusts efficiently minimize probate complications.
 By transferring ownership of assets to a living trust, assets bypass the probate process, as they’re technically owned by the trust, not the individual.
-This setup provides privacy, as the trust terms aren’t subject to public record unlike a will.
+This setup provides privacy, as the trust terms aren’t subject to public records, unlike a will.
 When the individual passes, the successor trustee distributes assets according to the trust’s provisions without court intervention.
 A living trust avoids lengthy proceedings and decreases costs associated with probate, facilitating a seamless transition of assets.

 Beneficiary Designations